sfn-tools/accidental-antennas/README.md

 - Exports copper geometry for downstream PCB CAD workflows.

 In short: **search fast, validate carefully, then export**.

+## Some notes
+The code is highly experimental and a lot of things will still need to be tried.
+As of today, it is possible to use the current codebase to brute-force functional real world designs (read the blog post above for more details)

+Below is a very incomprehensive list of things that should be explored and tweaked:
+- Various initial geometries, trying all of the ones that currently exist and coming up with completely new ones, just random lines, squares, arcs etc..
+- Adding more points for the S11 measurements.
+72 is not enough to have accurate predictions where the design will land
+- Trying out different feedline designs
+- Trying different weighting on the reward/penalty function that directs the gradient solver
+- Putting the manufactured designs into an EMC chamber to validate whether the openEMS VTK beam graphs and gain estimates match
+- Manufacturing just the feedlines then measuring them using VNA and using the S1P files from the VNA to provide real world ground truth calibration for the simulation feedlines
+- Collecting more data on manufactured designs to push the real-world/simulation results closer

 ## High-level architecture